abarker/pytest-helper/doc/sphinx_docs/index.rst

 testing framework.
 For example, there is a function to make files self-testing whenever they are executed as scripts, and a function to simplify modifying the search path.
-One of the most useful features is that relative pathnames are always relative to the file they occur in, not the package root or the working directory.
+One of the most useful features is that relative pathnames are relative to the file in which they occur.
 This package makes use of pytest but is independent of the official pytest project.

 Installation
 ============